El ministro y yo

-El ministro y yo (The Minister and I) is a 1976 Mexican film directed by Miguel M. Delgado and starring Cantinflas, Chela Castro, Lucía Méndez and Ángel Garasa.
-It is the last film in which Cantinflas acted alongside Garasa.
+El ministro y yo (The Minister and I) is a 1976 Mexican comedy film directed by Miguel M. Delgado and starring Mario Moreno «Cantinflas», Chela Castro, Lucía Méndez and Ángel Garasa.
+This was the last film in which Cantinflas acted alongside Garasa.

 Plot

 Mateo Melgarejo "Mateito" (Cantinflas) is a notary public and scribe for the illiterate people of Santo Domingo, a neighborhood north of Mexico City's Zócalo.
 A squatter friend asks for his help in negotiating with the land census bureau to regularize a land title.
 After a great deal of frustration with the government bureaucracy, he writes a letter to the cabinet minister, Don Antonio (Miguel Manzano), earning an audience with him.
 The minister is so pleased with Mateo's honesty that he hires him to reform the bureau.
 Mateo also ends up making friends with the minister's sister Vicky (Chela Castro) and the minister's daughter Bárbara (Lucía Méndez).

 Mateo is initially appointed to work in the basement where the oldest archives of the offices are located, nicknamed "la ratonera" ("The Mousetrap"), alongside a kind elderly man, Avelino Romero, "Romeritos" (Ángel Garasa), but after the government official in charge of supervising the bureau (Raúl Padilla) realizes Mateo's connection with the minister, he places Mateo in charge of the bureau.
 However, after the minister is appointed as an ambassador overseas, Mateo is demoted again to the Mousetrap, this time alongside a younger, petulant employee (since Romeritos by then had retired).
 Mateo, tired of the multiple problems with his co-workers, resigns, but not before lecturing the officials on their duties in a democratic society.
 At the end, he returns to Santo Domingo to help its poor residents.